infinityworks/101-Sessions/sessions/Snowflake-100/101/04-loading-data-into-snowflake/README.md

 ## Loading data via the console UI

 To load data via the console, navigate to the Data tab of the main menu.
-If you're in a worksheet, you will need to click the `< Worksheets` button in the top-lefgt to get back ot the main menu.
+If you're in a worksheet, you will need to click the `< Worksheets` button in the top-left to get back ot the main menu.

 ![Databases tab](./assets/databases.png "Databases tab")